The TCFV prevention team is happy to support prevention initiatives across the state with a selection of webinars.

 - Minimizing the Damage – Male Accountability in Stopping Men’s Violence Against Women | This article by Ben Atherton explores how men can maintain accountability to women.
 “I believe it is my gender’s responsibility to step up and confront the violence that our gender perpetrates.”

-The Prevention Intensive prepares prevention workers, managers, or community educators with foundational prevention theory along with skills for facilitating prevention education sessions.
+Prevention Intensive equips prevention workers, managers and community educators with foundational prevention theory along with skills for facilitating prevention education sessions.
 TCFV’s prevention team builds a learning environment where participants celebrate successes and strategize around shared challenges.
+For more information, email the Prevention Team at Prevention@tcfv.org.

 A Statewide Community of Practice: The Prevention Coaching Group is a collection of prevention workers who receive targeted training and support.
-Members gather in Austin twice a year for spring and fall trainings to share resources; solve problems; and develop skills they can immediately use.
-The only cost to the participating agencies is staff time.
+Members gather in Austin twice a year for spring and fall trainings to share resources, solve problems and develop skills they can immediately use.
+The only cost for participating agencies is staff time.
+For more information, email the Prevention Team at Prevention@tcfv.org.

-The Training Lab provides ten Prevention Educators a tailored three-day workshop in Austin followed by consultation and training to be held in the Prevention Educator’s own community.
-It will provide Prevention Educators focused training to increase the effectiveness of their facilitation of Prevention messaging, curricula, and other aspects of prevention work as identified by prevention around the state.
+The Training Lab provides ten prevention educators a tailored three-day workshop in Austin followed by consultation and training to be held in the prevention educator’s own community.
+It provides prevention educators focused training to increase the effectiveness of their facilitation of prevention messaging, curricula and other aspects of prevention work as identified by prevention around the state.
+For more information please contact the Prevention Team at Prevention@tcfv.org.